paulerrr/offcloud-downloader/README.md

 - Moves completed downloads to a completed directory when done
 - Cleans up the original file and empty directories after successful download
 - Prevents jobs from starting prematurely by using separate in-progress and completed folders
+- **NEW: Intelligent queue management based on available storage**
+- **NEW: Auto-cleanup of old completed downloads to free up space**
+- **NEW: Configurable concurrent download limit**

+## Queue Management System

+The application now includes an intelligent queue management system that:

+1. **Monitors available storage on offcloud.com**: Before sending new downloads to Offcloud, the system checks available storage to prevent failures due to storage limitations.

+2. **Prioritizes downloads**: Files are queued based on priority and submission time, ensuring orderly processing.

+3. **Auto-cleans old downloads**: The system periodically removes older completed downloads from your Offcloud account to free up space for new downloads.

+4. **Manages concurrent downloads**: Limits the number of simultaneous downloads to optimize performance and reliability.

+5. **Handles errors gracefully**: Failed downloads are automatically retried with a backoff strategy before being removed from the queue.

 ## Requirements